Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-dashboard.md

 references → packetery-module-order
 references → packetery-module-product
 references → packetery-module-views
+references → packetery-module-framework
+references → packetery-module-shipping

 The steps read the settings of `packetery-module-options`, the carrier list and the last update of `packetery-module-carrier`, and the status mapping of `packetery-module-order` [VERIFY: src/Packetery/Module/Dashboard/DashboardItemBuilder.php#buildItems].
 One step asks whether any product holds a Packeta setting, and it reads the product metadata of `packetery-module-product` [VERIFY: src/Packetery/Module/Dashboard/DashboardItemBuilder.php#hasProductsWithPacketaSettings].
-The links of the steps come from the URL builder of `packetery-module-views` [VERIFY: src/Packetery/Module/Dashboard/DashboardItem.php#getUrl].
-The shipping zone step reads the zones of WooCommerce through the adapters of `packetery-module-root`, and it looks for a method of the Packeta shipping module in them
+The builder makes the link of each step from the admin address of its page [VERIFY: src/Packetery/Module/Dashboard/DashboardItemBuilder.php#getCarrierUpdateUrl], and the page itself uses the URL builder of `packetery-module-views` for its images [VERIFY: src/Packetery/Module/Dashboard/DashboardPage.php#render].
+The shipping zone step reads the zones of WooCommerce through the adapters of `packetery-module-framework`, and it looks for a method of `packetery-module-shipping` in them
 [VERIFY: src/Packetery/Module/Dashboard/DashboardHelper.php#isPacketaShippingMethodActive].
-No other module reads this one: the dashboard is the top of the page tree and nothing depends on its data.
+Every
+Packeta page hangs under the page of this module, and the dashboard widget of the plugin reads its shipping zone check.

 ## packetery-module-dashboard: known limitations